 What Is An Exacta Box?

-So, it increases the number of horses in the bet and also makes it more exciting with the combinations possible.
+So, in short, an exacta box increases the number of horses in the bet and also helps you guard your selections by covering more or all combinations possible.

 An exacta bet may be more appealing than a win place show wager as the potential payout is higher.
 You are not just betting on horse A, you need a combination and horse B to do well to win.
 If you do this on consecutive races, the potential payout becomes even larger.